hth/receipt-mobile/README.md

 When user logs out, <code>X-R-AUTH</code> should be deleted.
 And user should be re-directed towards login page.

-- Scenario 1
+Different scenarios below

-If user enters correct credentials then <code>X-R-AUTH</code> should be restored and everything is available as it was before logout.
+- If user enters correct credentials then <code>X-R-AUTH</code> should be restored and everything is available as it was before logout.

-- Scenario 2

-If user enters different credentials then existing <code>X-R-MAIL</code>, APP should drop all the tables and recreate as if the user is login for first time.
+- If user enters different credentials then existing <code>X-R-MAIL</code>, APP should drop all the tables and recreate as if the user is login for first time.

 ###Check if user has access###